 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor about all other medicines you are using.
-Icodextrin might remove some medicines from your body, so your doctor might need to change your dose of other medicines.
-Do not change the dose of any of your other medicines unless your doctor tells you to.
+- Icodextrin might remove other medicines from your body, so your doctor might need to change your dose of the other medicines.
+However, do not change any doses unless your doctor tells you to.

 Warnings While Using This Medicine

-- If you measure your blood sugar levels, this solution may cause false high blood sugar readings for some kinds of monitors and test strips.
+- This solution may cause false high blood sugar readings for some monitors and test strips.
 You must use only a glucose-specific monitor and test strips.
-Ask your doctor or nurse to help you choose the right monitor and test strips.
-Your caregiver may suggest you carry a wallet card explaining your need for a specific kind of monitor and test strips.
+Your doctor should help you choose the right monitor and test strips.

 Possible Side Effects While Using This Medicine